lucas874/machines/README.md

 ## Acknowledgements

 The implementation of these libraries and the underlying theory has been supported by the Horizon Europe EU project «TaRDIS» (grant number 101093006).

+# MSc Project: Methods and Tools for the Verification of Swarm Protocols
+Demo is found in demo/ and in machine-check/examples/composition

+To run the demo in demo/:

+1. install Actyx on your machine

+2. run `npm run build` in the machine-check directory and in the machine-runner directory

+3. move to the demo/ directory `bash demo_run_machines.sh --clean`

+To run the demo in machine-check:
+1. cd to the machine-check directory
+2. run `npm run test`